critterandguitari/Organelle_Manual/manual.md

 They are files configured with the program *Pure Data*.
 While the term "patch" often refers to the settings and parameter values that create one sound in a synthesizer (or some other predefined system), Pure Data patches are a bit more expansive.
 Each patch represents the entire software system for taking any/all input received by Organelle, processing it as desired, and then delivering the output as audio, etc., via Organelle's output ports.
 (So by analogy, these patches are closer to both the synthesizer structure itself *and* all the settings and parameters that define its initial sound.)

-Some patches require various support files (audio media, other support patches that are being referenced, "external" objects, etc.).
+Some patches require various support files (audio media, other support patches that are being referenced, "external" objects, etc.).
 Any time we discuss a particular patch, it is fair to assume that we are also referencing any necessary subsidiary files.

 ### What is Pure Data?
 And do I need to learn it to use Organelle?